 2. Writing letters and postcards

-There is an unique service in here: hire a public writer.
-One of the last professional public writer in the city is is Mr. Duong Van Ngo.
-He was born in 1930 and has been working in the office since he was 17, writing letters for those who cannot write for themselves or not confident on handwriting skill.
+There is a unique service here: hire a public writer.
+One of the last professional public writers in the city is Mr. Duong Van Ngo.
+He was born in 1930 and has been working in the office since he was 17, writing letters for those who cannot write for themselves or are confident on handwriting skills.

 3. Buying souvenirs

-Inside the post office, there are many souvenir stalls selling stamps, pictures, photos postcards with iconic buildings of Ho Chi Minh City, such as Ben Thanh Market, Notre Dame Cathedral, Independence Palace, Cholon Market, etc. With a cheap price, these gifts are always suitable for both locals and foreigners visitor for buying as presents.
+Inside the post office, there are many souvenir stalls selling stamps, pictures, photos postcards with iconic buildings of Ho Chi Minh City, such as Ben Thanh Market, Notre Dame Cathedral, Independence Palace, Cholon Market, etc. At a cheap price, these gifts are always suitable for both locals and foreigner visitors for buying as presents.